qwertTheDev/Paper-Framework/FAQ.md

 ### A. You definitely can, but those are vastly different from the point of Paper Framework.

 ## Q. Is this open source?
-### A. No, the source is very much shy; but you can try taking a look.
+### A. No, the source is very shy.
+But you can try taking a look.